celcius-plus-273/rust-uart-radio/README.md

 Testing integration for a Teensy 4.0/4.1 board with REYAX RYLR896 radio module which uses the UART communication protocol alongside a series of "AT" Commands

 ## Usage
+NOTE: Follow the instructions under the [Dependencies](https://github.com/mciantyre/teensy4-rs) section before using this repo

 1. Connect a Teensy 4.0 or 4.1 board via USB to your PC
 2. Edit the program.sh file to match your desired board
 3. Run the program.sh script by typing the following command on your terminal `./program.sh`